epw/consensus/consensus.md

 * Pick a Force that just had a Status Track advance, or advance a Status Track and then pick that Force.
 Make the outcome affect one or more of the Mages, and show them first encountering it.

-* Ask how a character connects with an Anchor or Inspiration.
+* Ask how a character connects with an Anchor.

 * Look at a slipping status track, especially a character’s anchor or their health, mark off a code, and frame a scene around it slipping even further.